otto-de/api-guidelines/content/guidelines/040_Events (MVP)/020_CloudEvents/index.md

 CloudEvents makes it easier for middleware to extract needed context information from events without knowing the structure of the event data itself.

 The CloudEvents specification is designed to be [extensible](https://github.com/cloudevents/spec/blob/main/cloudevents/documented-extensions.md).
 Extensions need to be agreed on between consumer and producer.
-Some already defined extensions in the CloudEvents repository are used within the guideline to handle common concerns such as tracing.
+Some already defined extensions in the CloudEvents repository are used within the event guidelines to handle common concerns such as tracing.

 ::: references